Transfer Learning in Deep Reinforcement Learning: A Survey

-An instantiation of approach (2) is the \emph{Distral} algorithm \cite{teh2017distral}, in which a \emph{centroid} policy $\pi_\theta$ is trained based on $K$ teacher policies, with each teacher policy learned in a source domain $\cM_i=\{\cS_i, \cA_i, \cT_i, \gamma, \cR_i)\}$, in the hope that knowledge in each teacher $\pi_{E_i}$ can be distilled to the centroid and get transferred to student policies.
-It assumes that both the transition dynamics $\cT_i$ and reward distributions $\cR_i$ are different across different source MDPs.
-A distilled policy (student) is learned to perform in different domains by maximizing $\max_\theta \sum_{i=1}^K J(\pi_\theta, \pi_{E_i})$, where

-in which both $\log \pi_\theta(a_t|s_t)$ and $\pi_\theta$ are used as augmented rewards.
+\end{small} in which both $\log \pi_\theta(a_t|s_t)$ and $\pi_\theta$ are used as augmented rewards.
 Therefore, the above approach also draws a close connection to \textit{Reward Shaping} (Section \ref{sec:rs}).
-In effect, the $\log \pi_\theta(a_t|s_t)$ term guides the learning policy $\pi_\theta$ to yield actions that are more likely to be generated by the teacher policy, whereas the entropy term $-\log(\pi_{E_i}(a_t|s_t)$ serves as a bonus reward for exploration.
+In effect, the $\log \pi_\theta(a_t|s_t)$ term guides the learning policy $\pi_\theta$ to yield actions that are more likely to be generated by the teacher policy, whereas the entropy term $-\log(\pi_{E_i}(a_t|s_t)$ encourages exploration.
 A similar approach was proposed by \cite{schmitt2018kickstarting} which only uses the cross-entropy between teacher and student policy $ \lambda \cH(\pi_{E}(a_t|s_t)|| \pi_\theta(a_t|s_t))$ to reshape rewards.
 Moreover, they adopted a dynamically fading coefficient to alleviate the effect of the augmented reward so that the student policy becomes independent of the teachers after certain optimization iterations.